uc-eqgeo/rsqsim-python-tools/README.md

 # rsqsim-python-tools

-Python code for RNC2 earthquakes theme
+Python code for analysis of RSQSim outputs.

 *Andy Howell and Bruce Shaw, October 2021*